DataStax-Examples/prepared-statements-nodejs/README.md

 ### Prerequisites

 * Node.Js version 8 ( [download](https://nodejs.org/en/download/) )
-* A Cassandra cluster
+* A Cassandra, DDAC, DSE cluster or Apollo database ( docker is a nice option for local install - [see docs](https://docs.datastax.com/en/docker/doc/docker/dockerQuickStart.html) )

 **Note** This application defaults to connecting to a cluster on localhost with a local data center of `dc1`.
-These parameters can be changed on line 4 of [app.js](app.js).
+If this is not the case then you will need to change the following in [app.js](app.js):

+`const client = new cassandra.Client({ contactPoints: ['127.0.0.1'], localDataCenter: 'dc1' });`

 ### Running
 To run this application use the following command: